Seven signs your credit card debt is out of control — and how to fix it

-Warning Sign No. 3: You use your credit cards without a plan.
+You use your credit cards without a plan

 When you use a credit card, it should always be according to a plan.
-Maybe it’s to take advantage of a rewards or cash back program.
-In that case, the plan is to make your money work for you.
+Maybe it’s to take advantage of a rewards or cashback program.
+In that case, the plan is to earn bonus rewards on expenses that you’d have anyway.